26 Places in India That Look Like Their Foreign Travel Twins

 Even in the best months between July and September, the trek is not the same every month.

-H1: Reynisfjara or the black beach, Iceland
+H1: Reynisfjara or the Black Beach, Iceland

 H2: Black Sand Beaches of Maharashtra